Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

 Returns the total amount received by the given address in transactions with at least minconf confirmations.

 Arguments:
-1. "address"         (string, required) The telestai address for transactions.
+1. "address"         (string, required) The meowcoin address for transactions.
 2. minconf             (numeric, optional, default=1) Only include transactions confirmed at least this many times.

 Result: